COMLEX USA exams will be administered at Pearson VUE testing centers beginning with Level 3

 - What if my computer freezes during the examination?

 - You must bring the issue to the attention of a test center staff member or proctor immediately so they can reboot the computer for you.
 You will not lose any answers already entered, nor will you lose any examination time—the computer system stores all your answers instantly.
 After rebooting, the computer screen will return exactly to where you were working before the malfunction, both in terms of your responses and the time remaining in the examination.

 If the issue is not resolved to your satisfaction, you must contact NBOME Client Services within 10 calendar days of the examination date and provide credible, verifiable written evidence of the adverse testing condition in order for the NBOME to investigate the incident.
 We will acknowledge your email in a timely manner and will then investigate and contact you with a resolution.

 - What should I do if I experience issues/problems during administration of my examination?

-- Are there any penalties for late registration or cancellation of an examination or tardiness on the day of the exam?
+- Are there any penalties for the cancellation of an examination or tardiness on the day of the exam?

 Scores and Transcripts

 - When and how will scores be reported?